grafana/grafana-image-renderer/docs/sources/troubleshooting.md

 # Troubleshooting

 This section is dedicated to answering some of our more common questions.
-These are targeted at users of Grafana on their own premises; they are not particularly useful for Grafana Cloud users, as we manage all this stuff for you.
+These are helpful for self-managed users of Grafana users; they are not particularly useful for Grafana Cloud users, as we manage all this stuff for you.

 <!-- vale Grafana.GoogleFirstPerson = NO -->